Lacquer Turned White? 4 Effective Methods To Fix It

 After spraying the first coat of lacquer finish, let it dry for about 30 minutes. when the first coat of lacquer is drying, never try to fill the missing spots by spraying again.

-Leave those areas alone. you can cover up that area during your next spraying round.
+Leave those areas alone.
+You can cover up that area during your next spraying round.

-Sand the entire surface with 320 grit sandpaper lightly between each coat and use a clean rag cloth to remove residue before applying the next coat of lacquer. once the first coat of lacquer is dried enough, you’re good to move on to the second coat.
+Sand the entire surface with 320 grit sandpaper lightly between each coat and use a clean rag cloth to remove residue before applying the next coat of lacquer.

 6. Apply Another Coat of Lacquer